codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 * Because what we'd like is a loss function and a loss function has the semantics that low is good because we're trying to minimize the loss so we actually need to invert this and that's what gives us something called the negative log likelihood negative log likelihood.

+* The negative log is a very nice loss function because the lowest it can get is zero and the higher it is the worse off the predictions are that you're making

 The negative log likelihood loss is mostly used in **classification problems**, here Likelihood refers to the chances of some calculated parameters producing some known data.